phucisstupid/dotfiles/README.md

-## About This Configuration
+## The philosophy my dotfiles

-- I’ve spent thousands of hours refining these dotfiles - going through countless pages of documentation to find the best possible setup.
+- The result of thousands of hours spent simplifying configs, removing clutter, and digging through documentation
-- If something is already enabled by default, you won’t see it duplicated here — keeping the Nix configuration clean.
+- Clean and declarative, **no duplicated defaults**.
-- Everything is structured so updates are effortless, avoiding reliance on static, hard-coded configs.
+- Fully structured for effortless updates, no hard-coded configs.
-- These dotfiles contain **no personal preference settings** (edit [config.nix](./config.nix)) — fully generic and can be used by anyone as a solid starting point.
+- No personal preferences included — customize in [config.nix](./config.nix).

 ---